Geometric filling curves on punctured surfaces: Main tools

 Moduli space $\mathcal{M}_{g,n}$ we think of as the space of complete hyperbolic structures up to isometry on a punctured orientable topological surface $\Sigma_{g,n}$ of genus $g$ with $n$ punctures (with $2g+n\geq 3$).
 A cusp region of area $\xi$ is a portion of the surface isometric to $\{z: \text{Im} z \geq 1\}/{z\mapsto z+\xi}$.
 For any $X$ in $\mathcal{M}_{g,n}$ and any positive number $\xi \leq 2$, we can define

-In other word, $X^\xi$ is a surface of genus $g$ with $n$ boundary components and each connected component of its boundary is a horocycle of length $\xi$.
-The following theorem is the main technical part in this paper: \begin{thm} For any $X\in \mathcal{M}_{g,n}$, there exists a constant $K_X$ such that the following holds.
-For all $0<\varepsilon \leq 1$, $0<\xi \leq 1$ and any finite collection $\{c_i\}^N_{i=1}$ of geodesic arcs of average length $\bar{c}$ in $X^\xi$, there exists a closed geodesic $\gamma$ of length at most \\[-0.2in]
+In another word, $X^\xi$ is a surface of genus $g$ with $n$ boundary components and each connected component of its boundary is a horocycle of length $\xi$.
+The following theorem is the main technical part of this paper: \begin{thm} For any $X\in \mathcal{M}_{g,n}$, there exists a constant $K_X$ such that the following holds.
+For all $0<\varepsilon \leq 1$, $0<\xi \leq 1$ and any finite collection $\{c_i\}^N_{i=1}$ of geodesic arcs of average length $\bar{c}$ in $X^\xi$, there exists a closed geodesic $\gamma$ of length at most

+which contains $\{c_i\}^N_{i=1}$ in its $2\varepsilon$-neighborhood. \end{thm} \begin{proof} The proof is structured in three parts.
+The first part will introduce some necessary geometric quantities and a classification of geodesics traveling through (punctured) polygons on the surface $X$ forming big or small angles with the sides of the polygons.
+The second part is about the details of the arc-replacement technique and some upper bounds of the length of extended arcs.
+The final part is a recap of parts 1 and 2 followed by the construction of the closed geodesic $\gamma$.